ckeditor/ckeditor5/docs/framework/guides/architecture/intro.md

 * {@link module:core/editor/utils/elementapimixin~ElementApi} &ndash; A way to retrieve and set data from/to element on which editor has been initialized.
 * {@link module:core/editor/utils/dataapimixin~DataApi} &ndash; A way to retrieve data from the editor and set data in the editor.
 The data format is controlled by the {@link module:engine/controller/datacontroller~DataController#processor data controller's data processor} and it does not need to be a string (it can be e.g. JSON if you implement such a {@link module:engine/dataprocessor/dataprocessor~DataProcessor data processor}).
 See, for example, how to {@link features/markdown produce Markdown output}.

-The editor classes are a base to implement your own editors.
+The editor class is a base to implement your own editors.
 CKEditor 5 Framework comes with a few editor types (for example, {@link module:editor-classic/classiceditor~ClassicEditor classic}, {@link module:editor-inline/inlineeditor~InlineEditor inline} and {@link module:editor-balloon/ballooneditor~BalloonEditor balloon}) but you can freely implement editors which work and look completely different.
 The only requirement is that you implement the {@link module:core/editor/editor~Editor} interface.

 ### Plugins